Erectile Dysfunction (ED) and Diabetes

 Does diabetes medication cause erectile dysfunction?

 It can do.
-Side effects of drugs are thought to be responsible for up to 25 per cent of ED and the list of other prescription medications known to affect sexual function includes:
+Side effects of drugs are thought to be responsible for up to 25% of ED and the list of other prescription medications known to affect sexual function includes:

 How common is it for men with diabetes to experience erectile dysfunction?